luckury/Homelab/README.md

 # Homelab #

-The entire config and setup routine for the Homelab
+The entire config and setup routine for THE homelab.